When are epsilon-nets small?: Introduction

 \subsection{$\eps$-nets.
 Combinatorial and geometric point of view}

 Consider a set $\X$ equipped with probability measure $\PP$ and a family of measurable subsets $\RR\subset 2^{\X}$, where $2^{\X}$ is the power set of $\X$.
 For simplicity and to avoid potential measurability issues we assume that the set $\X$ is finite.
 The pair $(\X,\RR)$ is called a {\it range space}.
 For a fixed $\eps>0$, a subset $S\subset \X\cap\textrm{supp}(\PP)$ is an {\it $\eps$-net},\footnote{Compare with the definition of a \emph{weak $\eps$-net} where $S\subset \X\cap\textrm{supp}(\PP)$ is replaced by $S \subset \X$.
 In what follows $\textrm{supp}$ denotes the measure theoretic support of $\PP$.} if $R\cap S\ne \emptyset$ for each $R\in\RR$ with $\PP(R)\ge \eps$. $\eps$-nets often arise in the context of Computational Geometry problems.
 In that context, the set $\X$ is often finite and equipped with the uniform measure, and we may speak about {\it sizes} instead of {\it measures}.
-In some cases it is not difficult to generalize the results that are valid for a uniform measure on a finite set to an almost arbitrary measure (see e.g. \cite{Matousek}).
+In some cases it is not difficult to generalize the results that are valid for a uniform measure on a finite set to an arbitrary measure (see e.g., \cite{Matousek}).
 However, to avoid some technical difficulties, in this paper we focus on distribution dependent complexity measures of the range spaces and therefore choose to present everything for general probability measures.

-A line of research, starting from a seminal work of Vapnik and Chervonenkis \cite{VC}, is concerned with proving the existence of small $\eps$-nets in certain scenarios.
+A line of research, starting from a seminal work of Vapnik and Chervonenkis (we refer to the textbook \cite{VC}), is concerned with proving the existence of small $\eps$-nets in certain scenarios.
 The first historically and probably the most important one is {\it bounded VC-dimension}.
 The {\it VC-dimension} of $(\X, \mathcal{R})$ is the maximal size of $Y \subseteq \X$ such that $Y$ is {\it shattered}: $\mathcal{R}|_{Y}:=\{R\cap Y: R\in \RR\} = 2^{Y}$.
-Building on the work \cite{VC}, Haussler and Welzl \cite{HW} proved that one can find $\eps$-nets of size depending on $\eps$ and VC-dimension only.
-Moreover, the $\eps$-net can be constructed using an i.i.d. sample of points of $\X$.
+This means that any subsets of $Y$ is realized by some $R\in \RR$.
+Haussler and Welzl \cite{HW} proved that one can find $\eps$-nets of size depending on $\eps$ and VC-dimension only.
+Moreover, the $\eps$-net can be constructed using an i.i.d. sample of points taking their values in $\X$.
 Later their result was slightly sharpened in \cite{KPW}, and matching lower bounds were proven.
+We note that the result of Haussler and Welzl follows immediately from the uniform ratio-type bounds in \cite{VC}.
 Given the VC-dimension of a range space, one can bound the size of the smallest $\eps$-net as follows.

 \begin{thmx}[\cite{VC}, \cite{HW}, \cite{KPW}] Fix $\eps, \delta \in (0, 1]$ and let $(\X, \mathcal{R})$ be a range space of VC-dimension $d$ with probability distribution $\PP$.
 Then a set of size $m = O\big( \frac{d\log\frac{1}{\eps}}{\eps} + \frac{\log\frac{1}{\delta}}{\eps}\big)$ chosen i.i.d. from $\X$ according to $\PP$ is an $\eps$-net for $(\X,\RR)$ with probability at least $1 - \delta$. \end{thmx}